Pimpmydata/Pimpmydata/README.md

 I configured the Finance module in Piriou and Wittur, and also learn the Logistic module.

-I was involved in severals customers case.
+I was involved in severals customers cases.
 The most notable one was the Finance project I have done for a elevator equipment manufacturer.
 I trained 3 persons including the CFO to navigate and handle Finance tasks in the ERP.
 It lasted 6 months during which I was most of the time on site.